Cove Bay & Kincorth Medical Centre is a Training Practice

 Midwife clinics run at both of our surgeries in conjunction with Aberdeen Maternity Hospital.
 Please ask at reception for more details.

 All our Doctors are trained to give confidential advice on contraception.
 In addition, Dr Mackenzie also advises on and fits coils (IUCD).
 Dr Whiteside, Macfarlane and Wheelan also advise on implants.
 If you have any queries, please ask at reception.
 If you are thinking about having a baby, we recommend that you see a Doctor first for some advice and basic health checks.

 All women between the ages of 20 and 60 years (except those who have undergone a hysterectomy) are invited to attend for a cervical smear every three years.
-Please make an appointment with one of the Practice Nurses or GP.
+Please make an appointment with one of the Practice Nurses.
 Please tell the receptionist your appointment is for a smear.

 If you require an examination and wish a chaperone be present, please ask the person that you are consulting with and this will be arranged.
 If this is not possible for some reason, your appointment will be rescheduled to allow a chaperone to be available.

 Various minor surgical procedures such as the removal of benign moles, cysts and ingrowing toenails can be undertaken at the surgery under local anaesthetic.
-These are done by Drs Henderson and Govindarajan.
+These are done by Dr Henderson.
 Please make a routine appointment for a GP to assess your problem and, if it is suitable, a minor operation appointment will be made for you.
 More difficult procedures will be referred to the hospital surgeons.

 By immunising your child you are not only protecting them from serious illnesses but also helping to limit the spread of these infections within the community.
 Our practice nurses do all our childhood immunisations from birth.